nawal-ahmad/reading-notes/README.md

 # reading-notes

-### This is Nawal Ahmad, I am a biomedical engineer, Recently I planned to make a career shift and entering software development world.
+## This is Nawal Ahmad, I am a biomedical engineer, Recently I planned to make a career shift and entering software development world.

-### below my read notes:
+### below my daily read notes:

 |Assignment     | Link                   |
 |----------     | -----------------------|